Ido-Badash/Flowscape/lib/wiki/FEATURES.md

 - commited and published branch, commit: `Add scape.dart file and update FEATURES.md for Scape class details`

-- made params in the "Scape" class
+- made params in the "Scape" class'

+- made Scape class bare bones and a scape design

 --- Template ---
 # Feature name